Eli-J-Camara/foodnstuff/README.md

 - Use regex to validate the email (go further than before with the validation on this input.)
 - For the phone number...

+# TypeScript Conversion
+I have run into issues of unsynced dependencies when trying to convert old projects to TypeScript.
+Before beginning the process of converting to TypeScript, make sure any out of date dependencies are updated.

+### Authentication
+- Add firebase authentication for users.
+- Add one to many relationship of users to meal orders.
+- Make unsubmitted form data persist through closing and reopening of the form.

 ## Notes

 1. The anonymous function that you pass to useEffect must not return a promise (meaning it cannot be asyncranous).
 Instead you can just nest an asyncranous function within that built-in useEffect function or call that asyncranous function from inside useEffect.
 Either way the functional call must be inside the useEffect call.